maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 [Download and install Visual Studio](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/installation) (any edition) for your operating system with `mobile development with .NET` workload.
 - **Safe Authenticator**
 <br />
-The Safe Authenticator mobile application is required to authenticate with the SAFE Network.
-You can download it from [GitHub](https://github.com/maidsafe/safe-authenticator-mobile/releases/latest).
+The Safe Authenticator mobile application is required to authenticate with the Safe Network.
+You can download it from [GitHub](https://github.com/maidsafe/sn_authenticator_mobile/releases/latest).
 - **Beginner level knowledge of Xamarin.Forms**
 <br />
 An introduction to Xamarin.Forms can be found in the [official documentation](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/get-started/introduction-to-xamarin-forms).